Originally published June 5, 2023

 Then there’s the rush to whole-gland treatment after a high PSA and TRUS biopsy.
 Ms. Span cites sobering published statistics on the incidence of urinary, sexual and bowel side effects of radical treatment vs. AS.
 Regarding the spending of healthcare dollars, she rightly quotes health economist David Kim (University of Chicago) on the costly cascade of tests and treatments that follow a suspicious PSA blood test outcome.
 We agree with the data showing way too many needless biopsies and way too much clobbering of insignificant PCa that may never require treatment.
 As she notes, because of such evidence more doctors and their low-risk patients are embarking on a strategy of AS to monitor their disease.
 We don’t dispute any of this.

-What we do take issue with, however, is Ms. Span’s absence of a middle ground option between radical treatment and AS.
-Here’s where her NYT article went amiss.
-The hole in her research is failure to address focal therapy for properly qualified, selected patients, a happy medium between all or nothing.
+What we do take issue with, however, is the absence of a middle ground option between radical treatment and AS.
+Here’s where the NYT article went amiss.
+The hole in Ms. Span’s research is failure to address focal therapy for properly qualified, selected patients, a happy medium between all or nothing.
+Focal therapy, a targeted tumor destruction, is a minimally invasive, outpatient approach to managing PCa.
+Depending on the patient’s anatomy, and the location and extent of the tumor, there are minimal-to-zero risks of urinary and sexual side effects.

 If a biopsy has diagnosed PCa, appropriate patients may choose a focal therapy because they don’t want to risk urinary or sexual after effects, and they don’t want to live with the uncomfortable idea of cancer growing in their bodies.
 There are also patients who are good AS candidates, and who are not made anxious at the notion of PCa in their bodies, who see focal treatment as a way to extend AS in hopes of never needing a radical treatment.